+UAB's endowment and life income investments increased \$2.5 million or 0.5% to \$540.0 million from September 30, 2019 to September 30, 2020.
+This increase resulted from the establishment of new endowment funds through gifts and the creation of Board-designated quasi-endowments throughout the year, offset by investment performance.

 UAB's endowment and life income investments increased \$12.7 million or 2.4% to \$537.5 million from September 30, 2018 to September 30, 2019.
-This increase resulted from the establishment of new endowment funds through gifts and the creation of Board-designated quasi-endowments throughout the year, offset by investment performance.
-UAB's endowment and life income investments increased \$29.3 million or 5.9% to \$524.8 million from September 30, 2017 to September 30, 2018.
-This increase resulted from net investment gains and by the establishment of new endowment funds through gifts and the creation of Boarddesignated quasi-endowments.
+This increase resulted from the establishment of new endowment funds through gifts and the creation of Boarddesignated quasi-endowments throughout the year, offset by investment performance.

 UAB's endowment funds are invested in common investment pools established by The Board of Trustees of The University of Alabama (the Board).
 The funds are invested to maximize total return over the long term, with an appropriate level of risk.
 Any short term reduction in the fair value of the endowment portfolio will not have a meaningful immediate impact on the portion of investment income available to support current year operating expenses since such distributions are made pursuant to The University of Alabama System's (the System) spending rate policy.
-UAB's endowment funds consists of both permanent and guasi-endowments.
+UAB's endowment funds consists of both permanent and quasi-endowments.
 Permanent endowment funds are those funds received from donors with the requirement that the principal remain unspent and invested in perpetuity to produce income to be expended for the purposes specified by the donor.
 Quasi- endowments consist of restricted or unrestricted funds that have been set aside by actions of the Board to produce income for an established purpose until the time the Board reverses its action.
-Endowment income supports scholarships, fellowships, professorships, research efforts, and other programs and activities of UAB.
+Endowment scholarships, income supports fellowships, professorships, research efforts, and other programs and activities of UAB.

-At September 30, 2019, 2018, and 2017 respectively, UAB's investment in the Professional Liability Trust Fund (PLTF) totaled approximately \$60.3, \$67.3, and \$69.4 million.
-The \$7.0 million decrease from September 30, 2018 to September 30, 2019 is a result of a decline in investment values at September 30, 2017 to September 30, 2018 is a result of a decline in investment values at September 30, 2017 to September 30, 2018.
+At September 30, 2020, 2019, and 2018 respectively, UAB's investment in the Professional Liability Trust Fund (PLTF) totaled approximately \$59.9, \$60.3, and \$67.3 million.
+The \$0.4 million decrease from September 30, 2019 to September 30, 2020 is a result of a decline in investment values at September 30, 2020.
+The \$7.0 million decrease from September 30, 2018 to September 30, 2019 is a result of a decline in investment values at September 30, 2018 to September 30, 2019.